execonline-inc/antivirus/readme.markdown

 Elastic Beanstalk is already connected to CloudWatch, where you can set whatever alerts are appropriate.
 It is also an autoscaling environment, so it is easy to scale up instances based on your file scanning volume.

+# a word about coding paradigms

+You'll note two key design decisions in this code:

+- The use of a declarative, functional style built on the excellent ramda library.
+- All asynchronous code is handled by Promises.

+We felt that this was an appropriate approach in this case since we are really just building a data processing pipeline.

+The functional style allowed us to elegantly compose the necessary behaviors from primitives provided by Ramda.
+This left us writing very little code ourselves.

+Promises allowed us to easily compose and sequence several asynchronous, operations without falling into deeply nested callbacks.